rafaelcoelho/rsocket/README.md

 Measure the latency between services communications as well as security and resource consumption when using channel/stream interaction models.

 ## CI
-Based on GitHub Actions towards client and server
+Based on GitHub Actions towards client and server that will be enforced by CI when open a PR to master branch.